|

 Pico.
 She also figures prominently in the pedigree of Ashan

-for us at Arieana.
+for us at Arieana Arabians.

 But

-more exciting to us is that the reference sire of our three most recent foals,
+even more exciting to us than her influence in our own foundation mares is that the reference sire of our three most recent foals,

 Blitzen of Pico, also carries this

-daughter Nigha, with that branch descending
+daughter Nigha, this branch now descending

 through Mounigha to her